A universal theory of switching for combinatorial objects, and applications to complex Hadamard matrices: Preliminaries

 Let $\mathbb{T}$ denote the set of all complex numbers of norm $1$, let $\zeta_{k} = e^{\frac{2 \pi \sqrt{-1}}{k}}$ be a primitive $k^{\rm th}$ root of unity, and let $\langle \zeta_{k} \rangle$ be the set of all $k^{\rm th}$ roots of unity generated multiplicatively by $\zeta_{k}$.
 A $n \times n$ matrix $H$ with entries in $\mathbb{T}$ is a complex \emph{Hadamard matrix} of order $n$ if $HH^{\ast} = nI_{n}$, where $H^{\ast}$ is the conjugate transpose of $H$, and $I_{n}$ is the $n \times n$ identity matrix.
 Put succinctly, $H$ is complex Hadamard if it is orthogonal and has entries of norm $1$.
 A complex Hadamard matrix of order $n$ exists for all $n$; take for example, the Fourier matrix $F_{n} = [\zeta_{n}^{(i-1)(j-1)}]_{1 \leq i,j \leq n}$.
 Interesting questions, both from the perspective of mathematical curiosity, and from that of applications to science, engineering, and the wider field of mathematics, arise from placing restrictions on the entries of $H$.
 If the entries are all elements of $\langle \zeta_{k} \rangle$, then we say that $H$ is a \emph{Butson Hadamard} matrix.
 There are finitely many of these at any order, and for a fixed $k$ existence is not guaranteed for all $n$, and it is often prohibited.
 The set of all $n \times n$ Butson Hadamard matrices over $\langle \zeta_{k} \rangle$ will be denoted by $\mathrm{BH}(n,k)$.
 The Fourier matrix $F_{k}$ is an example of an element of $\mathrm{BH}(k,k)$, but the existence question becomes much more difficult, in general.
 The most commonly studied set of Butson matrices are the real Hadamard matrices, i.e., $\mathrm{BH}(n,2)$.
 The term \emph{Hadamard matrix} alone typically refers to this case.
 The literature on Hadamard matrices is enormous, thanks in part to the long standing Hadamard conjecture, which demonstrates how difficult the question of existence can be.
 It is well known that a real Hadamard matrix of order $n > 2$ can exist only when $n \equiv 0 \mod 4$.
 The Hadamard conjecture posits that this condition is sufficient, but despite the efforts of many over a century, and numerous constructions exploiting number theory, geometry, algebra and combinatorics, the conjecture remains wide open.
-When $k$ is an odd prime, the strongest non-existence condition for $\mathrm{BH}(n,k)$ when $n > 1$ is that $n \equiv 0 \mod k$, which unlike the condition for real matrices, does not require that $n \equiv 0 \mod k^{2}$.
-On the other hand, while elements of $\mathrm{BH}(km,k)$ exists when $m$ and $k$ are coprime, there are some less straightforward number theoretic conditions that can prohibit existence, see e.g., \cite{Winterhof}.
-For example, the set $\mathrm{BH}(3m,3)$ is non-empty for all $m = 2,3,4,6$ but there is no $\mathrm{BH}(15,3)$.
-When $k$ is a prime power, there seems to be little difference in the existence conditions, in that if $k = p^{r}$, it is still necessary that $p$ divides $n$.
-The main difference here occurs when $k = 4$, where the condition on $n$ reduces to $n$ being even.
-The case is murkier still when $k$ is divisible by distinct primes.
-The main number theoretic condition is that $n$ is expressible as a sum $n = \sum_{i=1}^{r}c_{i}p_{i}$ where $c_{i}$ is a non-negative integer and $p_{1},\ldots,p_{r}$ are the distinct prime divisors of $k$, see \cite{LamLeung}.
-This condition becomes inconsequential when $n$ is sufficiently large.
-When $k = 6$, it is no restriction at all.
-That being said, existence may still be ruled out at certain orders.
-For most $n \leq 20$ a $\mathrm{BH}(n,6)$ exists, but there is no element of $\mathrm{BH}(5,6)$ or $\mathrm{BH}(15,6)$.
-So when $k$ is not a power of $2$, even forming a reasonable conjecture seems quite difficult.
+When $k > 2$, existence conditions are often more technical but less restrictive, and this makes forming a comparable conjecture more difficult.
+As such the problem is less well studied, and so there is great scope to find and construct new examples.